Benjamin-Dobell/humble-bundle-key-redeemer/README.md

 Basically Steam only allows a certain number of key redemption _attempts_ per hour, this is designed to stop people brute-force guessing Steam keys.

-You're only allowed around 25 key redemption attempts each hour.
-That isn't a lot if you've purchased a few Humble Bundles.
-However, it's a real issue if your key redemption attempts fail, Steam will lock you out much quicker.
+Steam only allows you to attempt to redeem a certain number of keys each hour.
+However, Steam locks you out much quicker if your key redemption attempts fail.
 That doesn't seem unreasonable, however Steam considers two common scenarios as failures:

  1. Accidentally attempting to redeem a key you've already redeemed.
- 2. Redeem a key that has never before been redeemed, _but_ is for a game you already own.
+ 2. Redeeming a key that has never before been redeemed, _but_ is for a game you already own.

 The former is annoying, but the latter is a real issue, particularly with Humble Bundles, as it's fairly common for the one game to appear in multiple bundles.